-In recent years, Spectrum has produced comprehensive, widely cited studies on the existing and potential impacts of gaming in Massachusetts, Connecticut, Illinois, Kentucky, Louisiana and Ohio as well as in Korea and Guam.
+Spectrum has produced comprehensive, widely cited studies on existing and potential impacts of gaming in Massachusetts, Connecticut, Illinois, Kentucky, Louisiana, Ohio, Korea and Guam.

 Credibility: Spectrum - which is neither pro-gaming nor anti-gaming - takes particular pride in its credibility among government officials and the media, and we have gained that credibility through a concerted, unyielding effort to be independent and candid in all our analyses.
 Note the following testimonial from Daniel O'Connell, Massachusetts then-Secretary of Housing and Economic Development, following the release of our 2008 report on the potential for gaming in Massachusetts: "The analysis provides a comprehensive response to the many thoughtful questions raised by legislators and other interested groups, and reflects the integrity and financial expertise for which Spectrum Gaming is widely regarded."